carterw/loboris_backports/README.md

 * [OTA update capability](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/wiki/ota)

   You can update your firmware over the internet.
+This involves running an http client on the target device that pulls down new images and flashes them locally.

 * [The machine module](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/wiki/machine)